 TGax Editor: Please change the 5th paragraph of this section in baseline spec as shown below:

 The Partial Virtual Bitmap field in the transmitted BSSID Beacon, S1G Beacon, or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
 The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs.
 The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a non-S1G STA is 2n (see 9.4.2.5 (TIM element)).
 The decimal value of the 11 LSBs of the AID assigned to an S1G STA shall be greater than 2n.
 The Encoded Blocks that contain these first 2n AIDs (if any) shall precede the Encoded Blocks that contain AIDs for the S1G STAs in the S1G Partial Virtual Bitmap field of each page.
+Each BSS of the Multiple BSSID set may have a different DTIM interval which is signaled in the DTIM Period and DTIM Count fields that are present in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that BSS.

 TGax Editor: There are no CIDs associated with the following updates.
 The changes below were approved during the September 2018 meeting (doc 11-18/1320r4 motion #686).
 However, since there was a conflict in the instructions to the editor, the changes were not incorporated to D3.2